Stay connected with our research, highlights, accomplishments and GSL with the monthly PNNL Energy Storage Newsletter.

 Through independent testing and validation of grid energy storage technologies, the GSL facility will develop and promulgate rigorous grid performance standards and requirements that span the entire energy storage R&D development cycle—from basic materials synthesis to advanced prototyping.
 This mission focuses on three outcomes that address critical challenges in grid energy storage development:

-- Validate: The facility will enable independent testing of next-generation grid energy storage materials and systems under realistic grid operating conditions.
+- Validate: Enabling independent testing of next-generation grid energy storage materials and systems under realistic grid operating conditions.